galaxyproject/galaxy-hub/content/events/2024-07-04-AskUsAnything/index.md

 ---
-title: Ask Us Anything about Galaxy webinar
+title: Ask Us Anything about Galaxy live webinar
 date: '2024-07-19'
 days: 1
-tease: "Th European Galaxy Team offers a Q&A session for all users"
+tease: "The European Galaxy Team offers a Q&A session for all users"
 continent: EU
 location:
   name: "online"